0xSpaceShard/starknet-devnet-js/README.md

 ### Redirect the output

-By default, the spawned Devnet inherits the output streams of the main JS program in which it is invoked.
+By default, the spawned Devnet inherits the output streams of the main program in which it is invoked.
 If you invoke your program in a terminal without any stream redirections, it will print Devnet logs in that same terminal together with your program output.
 This can be overriden:

 ```typescript
 import fs from "fs";